jhanishant0123/RISC-V-Based-5-Stage-Pipelined-Processor/README.md

 Hi!
-I'm Nishant Kumar Jha and this is the 5-stage pipelined RISC-V processor that I designed and implemented entirely from scratch using Verilog.
+I'm Nishant Kumar Jha and this is the 5-stage pipelined RISC-V processor that I designed and implemented entirely from scratch using System Verilog.
 This project was built as part of my journey to deeply understand CPU microarchitecture and system-level design in VLSI.

 🧠 What I Built